drascom/one-page-liv-planning/README.md

 ## Getting started

 1. Clone the repository (Python 3.11+).
-2. **Ubuntu/Debian quick install:** run the bundled script to install apt deps, uv, Python packages, and `.env` defaults:
+2. **Ubuntu/Debian quick install:** run the bundled script to install apt deps, uv, Python packages, `.env` defaults, and a managed `systemd` service (`one-page-crm.service`) that runs uvicorn automatically:

    ```bash
    chmod +x install.sh
    ./install.sh
    ```

+   The script reuses the current user for the service and enables it via `systemctl enable --now one-page-crm.service`.
+Manage it later with `sudo systemctl restart|status one-page-crm.service`.
 (For manual control or non-Debian systems, continue with the steps below.)

 3. Install [uv](https://github.com/astral-sh/uv) if it's not already available: